yoonsoo-park/k8s-n8n-nabi/mcp-server/README.md

 The MCP server comes with the following tools:

 - **HTTP Request Tool**: Makes HTTP requests to external APIs
+- **n8n List Workflows Tool**: Lists all workflows from the n8n instance
-- Add more tools by creating JavaScript files in the `tools/` directory
+- Add more tools by creating TypeScript files in the `src/tools/` directory

 ## Setup Instructions